Looking to explore some of the most famous landmarks in North America? We are here to help!

 By: Karen of Outdoor Adventure Sampler

-Horseshoe Bend is an iconic Instagram-worthy view of the curve of the Colorado River near Page, Arizona.
+Arizona is famous for its epic desert landscape and surreal geological formations, but perhaps none is as famous as the Horseshoe Bend.
+It is an iconic Instagram-worthy view of the curve of the Colorado River near Page, Arizona.

 Visitors can hike the .6 mile ADA compliant trail to the rim of Glen Canyon to see the spectacular blue-green water of the river cutting through the red rock canyon 1000 feet below.
 A fence protects visitors from falling, but there are areas where visitors can climb out on the sandstone to view the horseshoe-shaped bend without a fence.